Feliz Día del Amor y la Amistad

 I love giving my students the opportunity to show off their creative sides.

 In this activity they can choose from various templates and write an acrostic poem to a friend, a sweet poem with similes, and more!

 These poems do not have to be romantic in nature, and they motivate students to be creative and discover new vocabulary.

 If you want a broader topic, these spring poetry prompts are also great!

 Motivate your students to write letters to friends, family members, or even teachers.
 Students can express why they are grateful for the people in their lives.
 Again, this doesn’t have to be romantic!
 I love to emphasize the importance of friendship 🙂 and the difference our classmates can have in our lives.

-These hear pages come in color or black and white — whether you print the color version or your students color them themselves, they make for great classroom decor after the fact!
-There are also two sizes- full page writing prompts, or small heart templates.
+These pages come in color or black and white — whether you print the color version or your students color them themselves, they make for great classroom decor as well!

-Most of the activities I mention above can be found in my Valentine’s Day Bundle, which can be found by clicking here.
+Most of the activities I mention above can be found in my Valentine’s Day Bundle, which can be found right here.
 If you try any of them with your classes, I’d love to know what you think!

 Thank you for reading!